๐Ÿ vdwulp.github.io

 0 No iButton detected

-Continues the search for multiple iButton identifying codes on the OneWire.
+Continues the search for multiple iButtonCodeโ€™s on the data line.

 Start the search for multiple iButton identyfying codes with the readCodes function.
-The is this function to enumerate all iButton identifying codes on the OneWire.
+The is this function to enumerate all iButtonCodeโ€™s on the data line.

 Arguments